dietercoopman/sajan/README.md

 # sajan

-Sajan is a lightweight command line tool for webdevelopers Its aim is to automate some multiline commands
+Sajan is a lightweight command line tool for webdevelopers , the aim is to automate some multiline commands

 ## Requirements

-Sajan is tested on MacOs Sajan uses tools like git , npm , node , composer.
+Sajan is tested on MacOs.
+Sajan uses tools like git , npm , node , composer.
 For us brew is the best tool to install these so we require brew.
 If you dont have it you can install it via sajan.

 ## Installation